jundalisay/superb/content/en/research/mohammad/quran/sura-020a.md

 Tell Pharaoh `We are the messengers of your Lord; so let the Children of Israel go with us, and do not torment them.
 We bring you a sign from your Lord, and peace be upon him who follows guidance.

-48. It was revealed to us that the punishment falls upon him who disbelieves and turns away.'“
+48. It was revealed to us that the punishment falls upon him who disbelieves and turns away.'
 {{< /l >}}